Strengthening the Structure of Justice for Victims of Abuse in Later Life: Your Brain on Aging

 - DO: Des Moines University (DMU) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
 DMU designates this program for a maximum of 6.0 AOA Category 2-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

-- MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS) through the joint providership of Des Moines University (DMU) and the Iowa Healthcare Collaborative.
+- MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS) through the joint providership of Des Moines University (DMU) and the Iowa Attorney General’s Office.
 DMU is accredited by IMS to provide continuing medical education for physicians.
 DMU designates this live activity for a maximum of 6.0 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - Nurse: Des Moines University is Iowa Board of Nursing approved provider #112.
 This live activity has been reviewed and approved for 6.0 continuing education contact hour(s).
 No partial credit awarded.

-- Other health professions: This live activity is designated for 6.0 AMA PRA Category 1 Credit(s)TM.
+- Other healthcare professions: This live activity is designated for 6.0 AMA PRA Category 1 Credit(s)TM.

 This project is supported by Grant No. 2015-EW-AX-K003 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.